Glassology by Libbey Design Contest

-I’ve judged many cocktail competitions over the years and pretty much every drink in all those competitions was presented in a glass.
-Hence, I was excited to this time judge a competition where the cocktail was secondary to the glass it was presented in.
+I’ve judged many cocktail competitions over the years and pretty much every drink in all those competitions were presented in a glass.
+Hence, I was excited this time to judge a competition where the cocktail was secondary to the glass it was presented in.

 Glassology must be a clever competition, after all, it's got an "ology" in it.
 It's certainly an ingenious way for Libbey to interact with the bartenders that use their glassware and be first to implement new glass designs to suit international trends in cocktail culture.
 Through Glassology, Libbey gives bartenders the chance to not only design their own glass, but to put that design into production.

 Now in its second year, Libbey's Glassology Design Contest has proved very popular with bartenders, attracting 375 entries from 53 countries.
 This led to 130 glass designs for the folk at Libbey to sift through to arrive at the 24 finalists who were invited to personally present their designs to myself and my counterparts on the international jury.

 All 24 semi-finalists were given a tour of one of Libbey's glass factories where they also received a master class in the different processes used to make various types of glass - moulded, blown, etc, and the many ways a glass can be decorated or embellished.
 They were also given feedback on their initial designs by the judges.
 Armed with this feedback and their newly acquired glass production knowledge, the six who made it through to the final, did so with tweaked and much improved designs.

 The final was held on 28th May at Amsterdam's Perfect Serve Bar Show, with each of the six finalists taking the stage to present not only their final glass design, but their ideal drinking experience, each presenting their cocktail in a 3D printed replica of their glass.